Intellectual versatility combined with incisive, pragmatic counseling and business acumen has become the hallmark of Dr. Catherine Polizzi’s practice.

 Dr. Polizzi has been Medivation’s trusted outside patent counsel for more than a decade, and created its initial patent strategy and portfolio.
 Dr. Polizzi also oversees additional promising drug candidates in Medivation’s pipeline.
 She led the IP due diligence team for Medivation’s acquisition of BioMarin’s phase III cancer drug, talazoparib, for $410 million upfront with another $160 million in milestones.

-Dr. Polizzi has worked with Abraxis BioScience for many years on patent strategy, drafting, and prosecution to help develop the IP position for the highly successful cancer drug, Abraxane.
-Dr. Polizzi counseled the company through its $2.9 billion acquisition by Celgene Corporation, including providing significant IP strategy and due diligence counseling.
+Dr. Polizzi represents Celgene in patent strategy, drafting, and IP due diligence matters.
+She worked with Abraxis BioScience for many years in a similar capacity to help develop the IP position for the highly successful cancer drug, Abraxane.
+Dr. Polizzi then counseled the company through its $2.9 billion acquisition by Celgene Corporation, including providing significant IP strategy and due diligence counseling.
 This IP platform was a major component of the valuation of the company.
-Dr. Polizzi now also represents Celgene as its counsel for the Abraxis patent portfolio, as well as for other matters.

-Dr. Polizzi advises Juno Therapeutics, one of the best-funded start-ups in biotechnology history now a publicly traded company, on patent strategy and prosecution.
-Her additional representative clients include clinical-stage and start-up companies such as SQZ Biotech, Dynavax Technologies, Medivation, Jounce Therapeutics, Counsyl, SDCmaterials, Alpine Immune Sciences, Achaogen, Lyndra, Mitra Biotech, and TARIS Biomedical.
+Dr. Polizzi advises Juno Therapeutics, one of the best-funded start-ups in biotechnology history, now a publicly traded company, on patent strategy and prosecution.
+Her additional representative clients include clinical-stage and start-up companies such as SQZ Biotech, Dynavax Technologies, Medivation, Jounce Therapeutics, TARIS Biomedical, Counsyl, Cytokinetics, Alpine Immune Sciences, Achaogen, Lyndra, SDCmaterials, Mitra Biotech, and Nutrition & Fitness.